srand01/css-stuff/images/README.md

-Simple page using javascript from Head First JavaScript Programming: A Brain-Friendly Guide
+Simple image page viewer using javascript from Head First JavaScript Programming: A Brain-Friendly Guide